 What is Arraignment in Nevada?

-Definition of Arraignment
+Definition of Nevada Arraignment

 An arraignment is a formal court proceeding where the defendant is brought before a judge to hear the charges against them.
 It’s a critical step in the legal process where you learn exactly what crimes you’re being accused of and are asked to respond by entering a plea.